-New York Coffee Guide: Where I Get My Coffee When I’m In NYC!
+New York Coffee Guide: Where To Caffeinate In NYC!

-I have friends who are always headed to New York City and they’ll often ask me to for a list of recommendations for things to do and places to eat or drink.
-I visit at least once a year if not more and decided I need to share a New York coffee shop guide.
-It’s not the be all end all post for coffee (I mostly spend time in Manhattan) but just a go-to of my favorite spots when I visit.
+Friends and family are constantly travelling to New York City and they’ll often ask me to for a list of recommendations for things to do and places to eat and drink.
+In the past, I would visit New York at least once a year, if not more.
+It was time for me to write a post about my favourite New York coffee shops.
+This is not the be all end all post for coffee (I spend most of my time in Manhattan) but a list of great cafes I go to when I visit.

 *Updated May 2017

-One of my New York coffee favorites is a cafe in Nolita called Two Hands.
+One of my New York coffee favourites is a cafe in Nolita called Two Hands.
 It’s an Aussie cafe on Mott Street (cross streets are Broome and Grand).
 They server proper flat whites there (it’s run by Australians and they are sticklers about coffee).
-They also serve a great thick avo on toast as well as acai bowls and other yummy pastries.
-It gets crazy packed but weekdays post morning rush, you should still be able to snag a seat.
+They serve a great thick avo on toast as well as acai bowls and other yummy pastries.
+It can get crazy packed but during the weekdays after the morning coffee rush, you should still be able to snag a seat.

 Another place that was recommended to me was Happy Bones.
 It’s run by Kiwis and they are also sticklers about their coffee.
 Something about those folks in the southern hemisphere and their coffee!!
 I met a friend and we sat on the bench, talked up a storm, and drank our flat whites.

 In Soho, you can find La Colombe.
 It’s a good go-to place in Soho and they have locations around the city as well.

 I really enjoy Gimme Coffee in Nolita as well.
 Prior to Two Hands and Happy Bones, I go here.
 I am still a fan.